 Our bodies and minds hold patterns (samskara) of tension that are deeply engrained.
 Through disciplined effort (abhyasa) and letting go (vairagyabhyam) these patterns can be transformed.
 Some patterns are physical, resulting in tender trigger points, others are more psychic, leading to what yoga teacher Tias Little terms "mind pain".
 Ultimately, everything that is conditioned (or patterned) creates dukkha (suffering).
 In this way the body and mind are only completely free when patterns of holding are released.

 Urinary Bladder Meridian

 The dorsal plane of the body is associated with the Urinary Bladder meridian in Traditional Chinese Medicine.
-The Bladder meridian, which houses and transmits Qi, travels up the backs of the legs and along either side of the spine, much like the sheathing of the dorsal plane.
+The Bladder meridian, which houses and transmits Qi, travels along either side of the spine and down the backs of the legs much like the sheathing of the dorsal plane.

 According to Chinese Medicine the Bladder channel is a very important yang meridian which connects to the shu (transport) points for every organ in the body.
 When the Bladder is out of balance there may be excess fear.
 And because of its close proximity to the spine it has a direct impact on the autonomic nervous system - helping to calm and regulate the fight or flight response.